Getting Started with Smart PDF Viewer

 Install-Package OllamaSharp -Version 5.3.6

-In Visual Studio Code, Open terminal in VS Code.
-Run these commands:
+In Visual Studio Code, open the terminal in VS Code and run this command:

 dotnet add package OllamaSharp --version 5.3.6

-Add the following settings to the ~/Program.cs file in your Blazor Server app.
+Add the following settings to the ~/Program.cs file in the Blazor Server app.

 ...